belden/dying/README.md

 errors, nor to handle them meaningfully.
-Consequently, the die-on-error design decision, which was intended to provoke thoughtful error handling (or complete program termination, in the case where we aren't using an `eval'), serves only to place a strange interface burden upon all
+Consequently, the die-on-error design decision, which was intended to provoke thoughtful error handling (or complete program termination, in the case where we aren't using an `eval`), serves only to place a strange interface burden upon all
 callers: namely, "You must call open_a_fh() in an eval even if you don't care about the errors it may throw."

-`dying' makes it easy to signal to Perl that `die' is a suggestion to be ignored.
+`dying` makes it easy to signal to Perl that `die` is a suggestion to be ignored.
 The above example can simply be changed like so:

 ```perl